alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/symlinks-for-multi-repos.md

 Git supports symlink files committed in repositories.

-On GitHub, they appear with an arrow and name in blue.
+On GitHub, they appear with an arrow and name coloured in blue.

 {% asset_img '2024_01_github_symlink_repo.png' 'Symlinks repo' %}

-On online navigation and in pull requests, the file content appears as a symlink path, either absolute or relative.
+On online navigation and in pull requests, the file content appears as the symlink's path, either absolute or relative.

 {% asset_img '2024_01_github_symlink_file.png' 'Symlinks repo file' %}